kengibson1111/go-stdlib/README.md

 * verify - basic example showing how to verify a cert against a root cert chain.
 It also uses encoding/pem.
 This sample will panic because the cert is not valid.

+## encoding/base32

+* decode - shows how to decode a base32-encoded value to it's original string value.

+* encode - shows how to encode a string value to base32.

+* newencoder - this streams a string to a base32 value.

 ## encoding/gob